 Anyway, I made a Courgette and Orange Polenta Loaf Cake and it was bloody lovely.
 Here’s the recipe, if you’d like to have a go.
 I got the idea from one of my favourite health bloggers, Jemma at Celery and Cupcakes.
-You can have a squizz at her original recipe, here.
 You don’t *actually* need a stand mixer, either, but it did make me feel ever so swish…albeit in a half empty kitchen, surrounded by boxes, with the freezer defrosting over an old beach towel.

 Courgette and Orange Polenta Loaf Cake with Drizzle Frosting by Mouse, Moo & Me Too

 I promise you won't taste the courgette (god love it, it's only slightly less boring than marrow) in this gluten free, fluffy sponge with a zesty citrus kick.

 - 1 cup ground almonds